reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 `brew install ansible`

-Also install python3 to avoid deprecation warnings,
+Also install python3 to avoid deprecation warnings.

 `brew install python3`

-###### Prepare the Control Node

-Ansible requires a control node, which is a computer that manages a remote host.
-This guide will assumes a Mac laptop/desktop as the control node.

-Install Ansible using [homebrew](https://brew.sh), this guide assumes some familiarity with Ansible, if you need an introduction to basic concepts click [here](https://www.ansibletutorials.com).

-`brew install ansible`

-Also install python3 to avoid deprecation warnings,

-`brew install python3`

 ## Configure the remote host to be managed with Ansible

-On the control node(i.e. a developer's machine) create an inventory file in which `python3` is specified as the interpreter.
-On your machine, create a new file at named `hosts` at `/etc/ansible`.
+On the control node (i.e. a developer's machine) create an inventory file in which `python3` is specified as the interpreter.
+On your machine, create a new file named `hosts` at `/etc/ansible` that shall act as your ansible inventory file.

-Create inventory file
 ```
 touch /etc/ansible/hosts
 ```